Supernova-Studio/gatsby-documentation-site/README.md

 ## What's next

-As this is still beta, we are working on improving it hard before first official release.
-Following are areas we'd like to solve before general release:
+As this is still beta, we are working hard on improving it before the first official release.
+The following are areas we'd like to solve before general release:

 - [ ] Better CSS structure, and cleaner styling, likely using SCSS or some other preprocessor
 - [ ] Seamless integration with Algolia
 - [ ] Several types of rendering modes for each DS elements like tokens or components
 - [ ] SEO improvements like dynamic titles, header, descriptions, tw and fb tags and more
+- [ ] Fully customizable landing page with multiple options

 ## Contributions

-If you have additional ideas how to make this project better, let us know by opening an issue!
-You can also open pull requests if you worked on improving something yourself and would like to contribute back to the community.
+If you have additional ideas about how to make this project better, let us know by opening an issue!
+You can also open pull requests if you've worked on improving something yourself and would like to contribute back to the community.

 We will be reviewing feature-pull-requests on case-by-case basis, but in general, we are super open to your new ideas and we welcome them!
 And finally, thank you for your support!
 You are an amazing community.